-Extension faculty are required to complete at least one Engagement Plan within Activity Insight, a web-based faculty activity reporting program utilized by Montana State University.
-The Engagement Plan requires information including assumptions, targeted audience, needs assessment, inputs, outputs (activities and methods), evaluation studies planned, data collection plans, and anticipated outcomes.
+Extension faculty are required to complete at least one Engagement Plan within Activity Insight, a web-based faculty activity reporting program used by Montana State University.
+The Engagement Plan requires information including assumptions, target audience, needs assessment, inputs, outputs (activities and methods), evaluation studies, data collection, and anticipated outcomes.
 These plans are reviewed at least annually as part of the performance review.
-Needs assessments include stakeholder and peer input from local, county, state and regional sources depending on the project.
+Needs assessments include stakeholder and peer input from local, county, state, regional and national sources, depending on the project.

 Extension faculty are also required to complete at least one annual Engagement Results report for their active plans, and for other projects that happen during the year based on emergent needs of communities and constituents.
-The Engagement Results report includes a summary of the issue/need, what was done about it and the actual measured quantitative and qualitative results; as well as a list of community partners who were involved in design, implementation and evaluation of the project.
-These reports are also part of annual performance reviews and are reviewed by supervisors, department heads, Extension administration and as needed by the university administration.
+The Engagement Results report includes a summary of the issue/need, what was done about it and the actual measured quantitative and qualitative results as well as a list of community partners who were involved in design, implementation and evaluation of the project.
+These reports are part of annual performance reviews and are reviewed by supervisors, department heads, Extension administration and, as needed, by the university administration.
 Faculty also report to county commissioners, college department heads, community partners, 4-H foundations and other partners who provide funding and other resources.